NathanMoes/RustWebDev/README.md

 Backend port: 8000
 Frontend: 8080

-To start backend cd into it and then run.
+To start backend cd into it and then run so long as there is a needed psql db server running.
 Frontend use trunk serve

 ## Rust web development repo - Nathan Moes